Zanmann jam, an unusual Indian-almond jam

 - Star anise

-- Prepare the jam by combining water, sugar, zanmann and sweet spices
+Prepare the jam by combining the cooking water, sugar, zanmann and sweet spices